 Manitoba Pork and the government are sending a clear message about their attitude toward the issue of hog barn fires.
 Instead of letting us know what they will do to fix this problem, they are saying it’s not worth fixing.
 Their justification is that the relaxed regulations will reduce costs of barn construction by one or two percent.

 Is this really how a civilized society wants to allow its animals to be treated, even if those animals are destined to be on someone’s dinner plate?

 If thousands of our beloved cats and dogs were routinely dying in fires in animal shelters there would be tremendous pressure on government to put a stop to it.
 But, because the thousands of pigs are hidden behind closed doors in these institutionalized barns, the public is much less aware of their plight.
-Our guess is that, once the public becomes more aware of the horrific suffering endured by these animals, their taste for pork will diminish.
+Our guess is that, once that awareness grows, the public's taste for pork will diminish.